Physics-informed Hamiltonian learning for large-scale optoelectronic property prediction

 where $C_{vij}^{\vec{R}}$ takes into account the relative orientation in the $v$-th orbital interaction, $V_{v}(\Delta r)$ is the distance between the orbitals, and $V_{v}^0$ are adjustable parameters, hereafter referred to as TB parameters.

 At finite temperatures, atoms in molecules and materials are constantly in motion, which leads to fluctuations in their local environments.
 Starting from our TB model, we therefore augment the Hamiltonian in a $\Delta$ML step \cite{ramakrishnan_big_2015a} (see Fig~\ref{fig:hamster_model_sketch}\textbf{a}) to capture the effects of each atom’s dynamic environment via interaction terms (ii) and (iv).
-To this end, each non-zero matrix element in the Hamiltonian of Eq.~\ref{eq:tbham}, determined by a cutoff radius $r_\mathrm{cut}$, is associated with a descriptor vector, $\vec{x}_{ij}$, whose specific construction is detailed below.
+To this end, each non-zero matrix element in the Hamiltonian of Eq.~\ref{eq:tbham}, determined by a cutoff radius $r_\mathrm{cut}$, is associated with a descriptor vector, $\vec{x}^\vec{R}_{ij}$, whose specific construction is detailed below.
 From the full set of descriptor vectors, we select a subset of size $N_p$ using the k-means clustering algorithm.
 These serve as kernel support points and are used to predict the corrections for remaining or unseen matrix elements (see Methods for details on the sampling procedure).

 We employ a radial basis function kernel model, where each kernel support point, $x_n$, is associated with a learnable parameter, $h_n$.
 Given a trial environment descriptor vector, $\vec{x}^\vec{R}_{ij}$, the ML correction for the respective matrix element in Eq.~\ref{eq:tbham} is calculated as

 where the kernel width, $\sigma$, acts as a hyperparameter that has to be specified before optimization, as is the case with $N_\mathrm{p}$.
 With $\hat{H}_\mathrm{eff}$ defined, one may proceed with kernel ridge regression, using first-principles Hamiltonian matrix elements as ground-truth values.
 Instead, we propose using energy eigenvalues obtained from first-principles calculations as training targets and optimize the model parameters via gradient descent (see Methods section for more details).